intel-analytics/ipex-llm/docker/llm/README.md

 ## IPEX-LLM Fine Tuning on CPU

+The following shows how to fine-tune LLM with Quantization (QLoRA built on IPEX-LLM 4bit optimizations) in a docker environment, which is accelerated by Intel CPU.

-### 1. Prepare Docker Image
+### 1. Prepare ipex-llm-finetune-qlora-cpu Docker Image

-You can download directly from Dockerhub like:
+Run the following command:

 ```bash
 # For standalone